-Action: Monitor state legislation regarding right of first refusal and opportunity to purchase measures for manufactured home parks (tenant purchase rights) and consider the next steps for Minnesota Housing related to the preservation of manufactured home parks to address critical infrastructure issues that limit preservation opportunities, or offset/replace opportunities that are no longer available.
+Action: Monitor state legislation regarding right of first refusal and opportunity to purchase measures for manufactured home parks (tenant purchase rights) and consider the next steps for Minnesota Housing related to the preservation of manufactured home parks to address critical infrastructure issues that limit preservation opportunities or offset/replace opportunities that are no longer available.

 Minnesota Housing staff is in regular conversations with key stakeholders on this issue including North Country Foundation, All Parks Alliance for Change and the Manufactured and Modular Home Association.
+In 2023, a law passed that requires park owners to notify Minnesota Housing and residents if they receive an unsolicited offer for their park.
+The details of that offer is shared with interested stakeholders to provide residents and interested third parties an opportunity to purchase the park.

-Agency staff are in the process of awarding its third round of Manufactured Home Community Redevelopment Program infrastructure grants.
-Manufactured home park infrastructure is funded by state appropriations and is also an eligible use of Housing Infrastructure Bond proceeds.
+Agency staff are in the process of awarding its fourth round of Manufactured Home Community Redevelopment Program infrastructure grants.
+Manufactured home park infrastructure is funded by state appropriations and is also an eligible use of Housing Infrastructure funding.
+The standalone program received a one-time increase of \$15 million in 2023.
+The base funding for the program is \$2 million.

-Action: Other NOAH actions - NOAH Working Group
+Action: Other NOAH actions